 Healthy forests have an incredible capacity for storing carbon, and the forests of western Cascadia are some of the best in the world for carbon sequestration.
 In fact, the Oregon Global Warming Commission’s Forest Carbon Task Force found that each year, Oregon forests take in between 23 and 63-million tons of carbon dioxide, making them unmatched in their ability to store carbon.

 Unfortunately, Cascadia is also home to an aggressive logging industry that often disregards the incredible capacity of our forests.
 Aggressive timber management and clearcut-plantation logging practices not only undercut the ability for Cascadia’s forests to store carbon, but also contribute hugely to greenhouse gas emissions.
 Indeed, the timber industry is Oregon’s biggest climate polluter.
-Defending Cascadia’s forests, such as the remarkable Elliott State Forest, is essential work toward combatting climate change and supporting natural processes of bringing atmospheric carbon levels back to stable quantities.
+Defending Cascadia’s forests, such as the remarkable Elliott State Forest, is essential work toward combating climate change and supporting natural processes of bringing atmospheric carbon levels back to stable quantities.

 Click here to learn more about our work defending Cascadia’s forests.

-Why Combating Climate Change Matters
+Why Combating Climate Change Matters:

 It is not an overstatement to say that if we are successful in all that we do here at Cascadia Wildlands and we fail to stem human-caused climate change in a material way that we will lose much that we have gained and possibly more.